logston/terraform-provider-rollgcp/README.md

-# terraform-provider-rolleksgcp
+# terraform-provider-rollgcp

 This Terraform provider allows for a GKE node pool to be updated without any downtime.

 ### How it works

-The provider works by defining a new resource called a `rolleksgcp_container_node_pool`.
+The provider works by defining a new resource called a `rollgcp_container_node_pool`.
 This resource all of the same attributes and configuration features of a `google_container_node_pool` from the https://github.com/hashicorp/terraform-provider-google-beta/ provider.